 - Hip dysplasia, which in serious cases can bring about weakness

 - A form of heart disease named as ‘Hypertrophic cardiomyopathy’ that is heritable in some breeds.

 - ‘Patellar luxation’, a hereditary displacement of the knee cap that can be severe that can be clear by a surgery.

 - Bengal cat needs a weekly combing to remove their dead hair.

 - Bengal occurs periodontal disease that can be prevented by brush the teeth.
 It can be done on a regular basis or weekly.

 - Trim the nails each couple of weeks.

-- Eyes are very delicate part, so the corner of the eyes should be wiped out with a soft cloth.
-With that separate cloths should use for each eyes to prevent infections.
+- Eyes are a very delicate part, so the corner of the eyes should be wiped out with a soft cloth.
+With that separate cloths should use for each eye to prevent infections.

 A weekly check-up of the ear should be done and with that wipe out them with a cotton ball or soft damp cloth moistened with cider vinegar and warm water.
 The cotton swabs should be avoidable.